koenkoen1/minorproject/README.md

 ![missing picture](https://github.com/koenkoen1/minorproject/blob/master/doc/plaatje.png)

 ### features (minimum viable product)
-leefbaarheidmap of municipalities in the country that transforms into a map of the districts in the chosen municipality. linegraph  of leefbaarheid in a chosen municipality/district over a period of time. piechart with distribution of leefbaarheid in the country/chosen municipality. dropdownbox for time periods button to choose between current leefbaarheid and change in leefbaarheid.
+leefbaarheidmap of municipalities in the country linegraph  of leefbaarheid in a chosen municipality/district over a period of time. piechart with distribution of leefbaarheid in the country/chosen municipality. dropdownbox for time periods button to choose between current leefbaarheid and change in leefbaarheid.

+### extra features
-Button to return to the map of municipalities in the country.
+leefbaarheidmap transforms into a map of the districts in the chosen municipality. button to return to the map of municipalities in the country.

 ## prerequisites
 ### data source